 - Post operative infection and post operative management

 - Cystic fibrosis

 - Septic arthritis

 - Total parenteral nutrition.

-Vhi HomeCare will be expanding their list of suitable conditions for home treatment.
+Vhi Hospital@Home will expand their list of suitable conditions for home treatment in the future.

-Patients may be referred to the service by a General Practitioner, or a Consultant who is registered with Vhi Healthcare.
+Patients may be referred to the service by a GP, or a Consultant who is registered with Vhi Healthcare.
 Referrals can be made from...

 - GP or Consultant's rooms (outpatient)

 - Emergency departments or in-patient wards in one of the following hospitals...